holochain/docs-pages/src/pages/concepts/6_crud_actions.md

 ## Handling privacy concerns and storage constraints

 You've seen how deletes and updates don't actually remove data; they just add a piece of metadata that changes its status.
-Even the future withdraw and purge actions will merely be polite requests to remove data.
 This can go against users' expectations.
 When you ask a central service to delete information you'd rather people not know, you're trusting the service to wipe it out completely --- or at least stop displaying it.
 When your data is shared publicly, however, you can't control what other people do with it.

 In a sense, this is true of anything you put on the internet.
 Even when a central database permanently deletes information, it can live on in caches, backups, screenshots, public archives, reading-list apps, and people's memories.
 Privacy is all about applying friction to data sharing, so your responsibility as a designer is to create appropriate levels of friction.
 Here are some guidelines: